One of the original 13 Ming city gates in town, located in the east of town.

 Ming Palace Ruins

-The Ming Palace Ruins are scattered around peaceful but maudlin Wǔcháomén Park .
-Built by Zhu Yuanzhang, the imperial palace is said to...
+The Ming Palace Ruins lie scattered around peaceful but maudlin Wǔcháomén Park .
+Built by Zhu Yuanzhang, the imperial palace was...

 Nánjīng Museum information